Iran urges U.S. to unblock aircraft deals, seeks investors

 In an interview with Reuters, Akhoundi dismissed the concerns.

-The U.S. House of Representatives passed two amendments in July that would stop the aircraft sales, although to become law, they need to be approved by the Senate and signed by President Barack Obama.
+The House of Representatives in July passed two amendments that would stop the aircraft sales, although to become law they need to be approved by the Senate and signed by President Barack Obama.

 Iran estimates it will need at least 400 aircraft to renew and expand its fleet, including some 250 in the next 10 years.

-Iran previously held out against finalizing the deal as long as questions remained over U.S. approval, but now appears ready to sign a conditional contract, industry sources said.

-Iran is also negotiating with Brazilian jetmaker Embraer, a senior Iranian official said.
-It is in negotiations with the rail-making unit of Canada's Bombardier, although not with its aircraft unit, he told Reuters.

-Iran is dangling the prospect of significant business for Western companies including nationwide airport expansion as it emerges from decades of sanctions, although such deals face domestic criticism from conservatives opposed to Iran's greater openness under pragmatist President Hassan Rouhani.
+Besides the aircraft sales, Iran is dangling the prospect of significant business for Western companies including nationwide airport expansion as it emerges from decades of sanctions.

-Akhoundi urged investors attending the conference to invest in Iran's airports, which are operating beyond capacity.
+"There are more than 60 airports in Iran but 80 percent of flights are in just 10 and these are working beyond capacity; that is why we need to develop," Akhoundi said.